eucardano/operations-framework/blueprints/Founders/002_introduction/002-en-introduction-to-web3.md

    Community-driven initiatives are at the heart of blockchain innovation, promoting transparency and collaboration.
    Open source development not only accelerates technological progress but also ensures that the ecosystem remains adaptable and secure.
    By embracing open source principles, the blockchain community builds trust and enables diverse contributions from developers around the globe.
    Like traditional networks, different blockchains are serving special purposes or at least favoured by different interest groups.
-It might be worth to revaluate which blockchain-ecosystem fits your need best instead of looking for a one-size-fits-all approach.
+   It might be worth to evaluate which blockchain-ecosystem fits your need best instead of looking for a one-size-fits-all approach.

 ### 3. **Companies in Web3**